 The beach isn’t just for sunworshippers.
 Las Arenas, La Malvarrosa and Patacona beaches are easily accessible from the city centre and a wander along the sands is the perfect pre-lunch appetiser.
 The restaurants that line the front are some of the best places to sample paella or the local seafood.
 Do check they are open out of season and always book for a weekend lunchtime.

-2018 marks the 20th anniversary of The City of Arts and Sciences – a visually dramatic multi-complex, designed by Santiago Calatrava, comprising an aquarium, digital 3D cinema, science museum, opera house and sculpture garden.
+City of Arts and Sciences is a visually dramatic multi-complex, designed by Santiago Calatrava, comprising an aquarium, digital 3D cinema, science museum, opera house and sculpture garden.